 WHAT IS A SECOND FERMENTATION?

-The first fermentation takes place when milk kefir grains are added to milk and cultured for around 24 hours.
+The first fermentation takes place when milk kefir grains from our kefir starter kit are added to milk and cultured for around 24 hours.
 Once the grains are separated and transferred to fresh milk, the resulting liquid is milk kefir.

 Since the grains have been removed, the milk kefir can be further cultured and flavored, according to taste preference.
 This culturing period is the second fermentation.